-None of the Directors are related to each other in accordance with the section 2 (77) read with rule 4 of the Companies (Specification of Definition Details) Rules, 2014 of the Companies Act, 2013 b.
-Composition and category of Directors as of March 31, 2019
+None of the Directors are related to each other in accordance with the section 2 (77) read with rule 4 of the Companies (Specification of Definition Details) Rules, 2014 of the Companies Act, 2013

-Name of the Director Category No. of board meeting attended Attendance at the last AGM No. of Equity Shares held as on 31.03.19 Mr. Satish Ramswaroop Panchariya Executive Chairman & Director 6 Attended Nil Mr. Harsh Upadhyay Executive Director 6 Attended Nil Mr. Rakesh Roopram Sharma Non-Executive Independent Director 6 Attended Nil Mrs. KuntiRattanshi Non Executive Non Independent Director 6 Attended Nil Mr. Sandip Joshi Independent Director 6 Not Applicable Nil Mrs. Pratima Shailendra Singh Independent Director 6 Not Applicable Nil Mr. Ashok Kacker Independent Director 6 Not Applicable Nil Mr. Prasanna Jagtap Managing Director 6 Attended Nil c.
+Name of the Director Category No. of board meeting attended Attendance at the last AGM No. of Equity Shares held as on 31.03.20 Mr. Satish Ramswaroop Panchariya Executive Chairman & Director 6 Attended Nil Mr. Harsh Upadhyay Executive Director 6 Attended Nil Mr. Rakesh Roopram Sharma Non-Executive Independent Director 6 Attended Nil Mrs. Kunti Rattanshi Non Executive Non Independent Director 6 Attended Nil Mr. Sandip Joshi Independent Director 6 Not Applicable Nil Mrs. Pratima Shailendra Singh Independent Director 6 Not Applicable Nil Mr. Ashok Kacker Independent Director 6 Not Applicable Nil Mr. PrasannaJagtap Managing Director 6 Attended Nil b.
+Composition and category of Directors as of March 31st, 2020 c.
 No. of Board meetings & date of holding the meeting: